jw2249a/2017-bayes-audit/2017-code/README.md

 ### Pre-election

-On the  Audit Central file system, create a directory (folder) for this election.
+On the  Audit Central file system, the Audit Coordinator creates a directory (folder) for this election.
 This directory may be on a server that is publicly readable, but only writable by Audit Central.

-Give the election specification in four files, one for each of:
+The Audit Coordinator gives the election specification in four files, one for each of:

 * **global parameters** (such as the name and date of the election)